Fredasante/next-auth-V5/README.md

 ## Conclusion

-Your Next.js application is now set up with authentication, including credentials, Google, GitHub sign-in, email verification, and password reset functionalities.
+Your Next.js application is now set up with authentication, including credentials, Google, GitHub sign-in, email verification, password reset functionalities and two factor authentication.
 Ensure that your Prisma and Neon configurations are correct before deploying the application to production.